skeeto/skeeto.github.com/_posts/2015-06-06-Minimal-OpenGL-Core-Profile-Demo.markdown

   keyword.
 * Mesa 10.0 (2013) [supports up to OpenGL 3.3][mesa].
 Mesa is the
   prominent 3D graphics library for open source operating systems.
-  It's what applications use for both hardware-accelerated and softwre OpenGL rendering.
+  It's what applications use for both hardware-accelerated and software OpenGL rendering.
 This means the demo will work on any modern Linux installation.
 (Note: when running on older hardware without OpenGL 3.3 support, you may have to force software rendering with the environment variable `LIBGL_ALWAYS_SOFTWARE=1`.
 The software renderer will take advantage of your CPU's SIMD features.)

 As far as "desktop" OpenGL goes, 3.3 is currently *the* prime target.